Vizonex/pyllparse/README.md

 A python parody of the typescript library llparse.

-I take no credit for the orginal work done by indutny and the other node-js contributors involved and I was originally very nervous about making this python library that I made public...
+I take no credit for the orginal work done by indutny and the other node-js contributors involved.

 Links to the original library
 - https://llparse.org
 - https://github.com/nodejs/llparse

 Unlike the typescript library all 3 of llparse's libraries were combined in this version of the code for the sake of portability...
 I ended up mentioning how I did this a while back and I also had a concept for a C parser as well but I just didn't like it and I ended up using this instead but I also learned typescript as a bonus and It was alot of fun for me.
-I don't plan to make this into a real pypi library yet but I also didn't want to take away from the magic of the original source code that I borrowed from...
+I don't plan to make this into a real pypi library yet but I also didn't want to take away from the magic of the original source code that I borrowed from.

 # Looking back on my dead work 2 years later
 I had this idea lay somewhat dormant for 2 years and now seeing that I wanted to write a new socks5 server parser writing it in python